-Fragmented embryos are one area where the two forms of medicine can come together to make a huge difference to couples trying to conceive.
+Fragmented embryos are one area where the two forms of medicine can come together to make a difference to couples trying to conceive.

 Fragmented embryos are a situation where the embryo starts to grow and divide, but then everything starts to fragment and fall apart, and we are left with no viable embryos by the 5 day mark, when ideally transfer would happen in IVF.